wisteria-hill-technologies/graphql-prisma/README.md

      "Authorization": "Bearer <your token>"
    }
    ```
+    *** For production, you can also access from Prisma Cloud -> Services -> Select your service -> Playground link on the left hand side of the screen.
+This will open the playground with auth token.

 ### Setting up Password fields
 1. add password field to User type in datamodel.prisma